Marxsal/Quinoid01/README.md

 TiddlyWiki could not always save.
 This project will hopefully work better with the new permissions model.

-In addition, thinking about additonal aspirational directions:
+## Features

 * Switch active page by swiping (working)
+* List active TW files in working list, using your own preferred title.
+* Hand off links to external websites to other browsers
+* Select which files should be used in browse (swipe) mode.
+* Display TW files' favicon, if available
-* Access to files provided by the new system explorer, enabling access to services such as GDrive. (working?)
+* Access to files provided by the Android system explorer, enabling access to services such as GDrive. (working?)
-* Display TW file information (partially working - no plans to continue)
-* Select which files are active for swiping. (working?)
-* Link to external websites (working -- user chooses browser)
 * Create local files based on editions (in progess)
 * Configurable list of TW files that can be downloaded on demand (next?)
 * Auto-load files from directory (working?).
-* Capture text shared from other apps (working?) .
+* Capture text shared from other apps via Android sharing .
+* Import tiddlers, plugins, etc.

+## Aspirational / roadmap

+* Serve up files?
+Maybe.
+* Light file maintenance - physically delete TW's no longer wanted.
+* User preferences to automatically open in browsing session

 ## DISCLAIMER